Meet Our Experienced Crystal Lake Bankruptcy Lawyer

 I represent clients in Chapter 7 and Chapter 13 cases.
 I also assist clients with non-bankruptcy strategies, such as debt negotiation and settlement.
 I also represent clients facing lawsuits (civil litigation) by providing representation in court.
 I have significant experience in trial court, having tried numerous cases, including bench trials and jury trials.
 I am licensed to practice in Illinois State and Federal Court, and I am a member of the Federal Trial Bar.
-I also handle criminal cases and personal injury matters.
+I also handle personal injury matters.

 In your opinion, what is the most rewarding aspect of your job?

 When my clients first come to my office for their initial meeting, they often feel overwhelmed by their debt.
 By the time they leave, though, they often make comments like, "I feel much better now," "I feel relieved," "I am glad I came to see you," and the like.
 This "good feeling" often marks the beginning of the bankruptcy case that eventually concludes with the court granting the much-needed bankruptcy relief to my client—a fresh start.
 Assisting my clients in obtaining this fresh start is the most rewarding part of my job.